SOLTECH Named A Top Workplace for the Fifth Consecutive Year! Learn more

 Step 3: Detailed Design

-1. Solution: Adding detail and granularity to the requirements
+1. Solution: Adding detail and granularity to the requirements.

-3. Visual Design: Developing what end-users will see in the solution
+3. Visual Design: Developing what end-users will see in the solution.

 user-design

-Step 4: The Final Revision Before Hitting Go
+Step 4: The Final Revisions

-Conclusion
+In Conclusion

 project-planning